tympanix/subsync/README.md

 # Subsync
 **Synchronize your subtitles using machine learning**

 Subsync analyses and processes the sound from your media files and uses machine learning to detect speech.
-Speech detection is used to correlate the subtitle for a perfect mach in audio and text!
+Speech detection is used to shift the subtitle for a perfect match in audio and text!

 ## Installation
 ```bash